This post may contain affiliate links.

-My name is Ashley Mann, and I am the owner and author of this blog. 🙂 I live in an RV with my husband Josiah and our Kitty.
-You can read more about us here.
+Hi!
+My name is Ashley Mann, and I created RV Inspiration back in 2017.
+I live full-time in an RV with my husband Josiah and our kitty.

-Below you'll find tons of photos, details, links to products I used, etc., but if you want to watch a video tour of the RV, you can find that here:
+Below you’ll find tons of photos, details, and links to products I use to organize my RV, but let me give you a tour first:

 Our RV is a 2009 Keystone Everest fifth wheel that we purchased used from the original owner in 2016 to live in full time.
-We are parked in a mobile home park in Kansas City, Kansas, for now for my husband's job, and in fact we haven't yet bought a tow vehicle, but we hope to be mobile within the next couple of years.
+We are parked in a mobile home park in Kansas City, Kansas, for now.
+In fact, we haven’t yet bought a tow vehicle, but we hope to be mobile within the next couple of years.

-I do realize that before we move our RV I'm going to have to go through and secure everything, move decor, etc., but that's not something I'm too worried about at this point since for now we are stationary.
+I do realize that before we move our RV I’m going to have to go through and secure everything, move decor, etc. But that’s not something I’m too worried about because I’ve learned quite a few hacks for securing everything in your RV.

 The Entry Area